-Capital expenditures during the three months ended September 30, 2007, were \$1.7 million compared to expenditures of \$915,000 during the three months ended October 1, 2006.
-We anticipate that capital expenditures will be approximately \$7 million to \$8 million in fiscal 2008, primarily relating to expenditures in support of requirements for new product programs and the upgrade and replacement of existing equipment.
+Capital expenditures during the three months ended September 28, 2008, were \$5.3 million compared to expenditures of \$1.7 million during the three months ended September 30, 2007.
+We anticipate that capital expenditures will be approximately \$10 million in fiscal 2009, primarily relating to expenditures in support of requirements for new product programs, the upgrade and replacement of existing equipment and the construction of a new building in Juarez, Mexico to replace our existing leased facility.

 Our Board of Directors has authorized a stock repurchase program to buy back outstanding shares of our common stock.
-Shares authorized for buy back under the program totaled 3,639,395 at September 30, 2007.
-A total of 3,384,700 shares have been repurchased as of September 30, 2007, at a cost of approximately \$127.1 million.
-During the three months ended September 30, 2007, no shares were repurchased.
-Funding for the repurchases was provided by cash flow from operations.
-Additional repurchases may occur from time to time and are expected to continue to be funded by cash flow from operations.
+Shares authorized for buy back under the program totaled 3,839,395 at September 28, 2008.
+A total of 3,634,371 shares have been repurchased as of September 30, 2008, at a cost of approximately \$135.9 million.
+During the three months ended September 28, 2008, 173,038 shares were repurchased at a cost of approximately \$5.7 million.
+Additional repurchases may occur from time to time and are expected to continue to be funded by cash flow from operations and current cash balances.